-It’s a time old legend that dates far back to 15th Century.
-Each Luo family had an ancestral spear it held a very strong attachment to.
-It was a symbol of leadership and Authority.
-As culture demanded, it used to be passed from/by the head of one generation to that of another.
-The practice signified the continuation of that particular lineage.
-In most cases, this recipient was the first born son of the family in question.
-On the other hand, the second born would be given royal beads, a symbol of grace.
+As culture demanded, it used to be passed on by the family head from one generation to another.
+The practice signified the continuation of the lineage.
+In most cases, the recipient would be the firstborn son of the family.
+On the other hand, the second-born would be given royal beads, a symbol of grace.

-When it dawned on the father of Giipir and Labong that his time for crossing the great divide was not so far.
-He called his two sons to his death bed for a last blessing.
-The biggest highlight of the event was the handover of the family spear to Labong as he was the elder son.
-Gipir on the other hand was given beads as he was the junior.
+When it dawned on Gipir and Labongo’s father that he would be dying soon, he called his two sons to his death bed for the last blessing.
+The biggest highlight of the event was the handover of the family spear to Labongo as he was the elder son.
+Gipir on the other hand was given beads as he was a junior.

-On a fateful chilly morning, an elephant invaded a backyard garden belonging to Labong, who at the time had gone on a hunting spree.
-The garden had pigeon peas, a favourite delicacy to the giant mammals.
-On seeing the elephant, Labong’s wife made an alarm crying for help.
-Gipir who happened to be at home dashed into the house of Labong, randomly picked the nearest spear and speared the elephant enthusiastically.
-The sharp tipped spear sank so deep into elephant’s body.
+Upon seeing the elephant, Labongo’s wife made an alarm crying for help.
+Gipir who happened to be at home dashed into the house of Labongo randomly picked the nearest spear, and enthusiastically stabbed the elephant.
+The sharp-tipped spear sank so deep into the elephant’s body.